-The Marietas Islands (Islas Marietas) are small, uninhabited islands off the coast of Nayarit, the province of which Sayulita is a part.
-Take a tour to the islands where you can explore clear waters, great beaches, and coves.
+The Marietas Islands (Islas Marietas) are small, uninhabited islands off the coast of Nayarit, the state of which Sayulita is a part.
+Take a tour of the islands where you can explore clear waters, great beaches, and coves.
 Some tours include snorkeling and others include whale-watching, but most are only half-day excursions departing from and returning to Sayulita.
-One great tour company is WildMex, which offers a few different tour options to the islands.

 WildMex offers another cool activity: a jungle hike.
-Climb Monkey Mountain for panoramic views from the summit, or hike through the jungle from Sayulita to the neighboring town of San Pancho.
-Either trek will allow you to get out into the beautiful natural surroundings of the area and see some cool flora, fauna, and wildlife.
+Hike through the jungle from Sayulita to the neighboring town of San Pancho.
+This trek will allow you to get out into the beautiful natural surroundings of the area and see some cool flora, fauna, and wildlife.
 Plus, all the profits from these tours are used to create new trails and maintain existing ones!
-Book a spot on a group tour (where you’ll meet some other cool travelers) for $65.
+Book a spot on a group tour (where you’ll meet some other cool travelers) for $85.

 Back in town, Sayulita has a ton of great shopping options.
 There are plenty of stores all around town with cute, unique clothing options, though they can be pricey.
 For more of a local feel, browsing markets can be a fun activity to get a sense of the town, starting with Sayulita’s riverside “hippie market” full of colorful, handmade goods and crafts.
 Stroll through rows of tables topped with fun, unique items, and pick out a pair of earrings or beach blanket to remember your trip by.